Qlik Cloud Analytics

 - Pavan Arora*

-Qlik AutoML allows business users to easily create ML models and generate predictive analytics, helping you move from historical analysis to predictive and prescriptive.
-And with full explainability, you can understand not just what might happen but why, so you can take action.
-Qlik also works well with your existing data science tools, using a full suite of real-time connectors.
+Qlik AutoML® allows business users to easily create ML models and generate predictive analytics, helping you move from historical analysis to next-level predictive and prescriptive analytics.
+With full explainability, you can understand not just what might happen, but why — so you can take action.
+Qlik also works well with your existing data science tools, using a full suite of real-time, pre-built connectors.

 Power BI

-“We were stumbling blind, trying to figure out what would stop churn and it was frustrating trying to find something that would move the needle.
+“We were stumbling blind trying to figure out what would stop churn, and it was frustrating trying to find something that would move the needle.
 Now, machine learning has really given us direct clarity as to what will make a difference.
-Instead of guessing, we now know what will bring results.”
+Instead of guessing, we now know what will bring results. ”

 - Ben Dean*